 Whether providing mobile devices and services to Canada, or Internet, landline, and television services to home owners in the western provinces of the country, TELUS has a reputation for superior customer service.
 But when they realized customers were getting stymied in the “Support” section of the website, they looked to CSI for help.

-The new year is always exciting because we think about how small changes in our thoughts or behaviours can make a big difference to our lives.
+It’s amazing how small changes in our thoughts or behaviours can make a big difference to our lives.
 This is just as true in our workplace as it is at home.
-For those of us running businesses, or leading teams, a small shift in our behaviour can […]
+For those of us running businesses, or leading teams, a small shift in our behaviour can have an impact across departments, organizations, and industries. […]

 I’ve been challenged lately to think about agility and content strategy.
 Agile content, yes, absolutely I get that.
 But agile content strategy?
 Not so much.
 But I was challenged to convince both an agency client and large corporate client that we can do “agile content strategy”.
 Which we don’t.